 - food starch

 - modified food starch

-Remember: wheat-free is not the same as gluten-free.
-A product may be wheat-free but still contain rye or barley.
+Remember: Wheat-free is not the same as gluten-free.
+A product can be wheat-free but still contain gluten from rye or barley.